AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/audience-management-module.md

 * Enabled [!UICONTROL Server-Side Forwarding] (talk to your consultant about this feature);
 * Implemented the ID service;
-* Installed the Audience Management Module.
+* Installed the [!UICONTROL Audience Management Module].

 This process sends data to [!DNL Audience Manager]: